apache/nuttx/configs/viewtool-stm32f107/README.txt

   tcpblaster:

-    The tcpblaster example derives from the nettest example and basicallyi duplicates that application when the nettest PERFORMANCE option is selected. tcpblaster has a little better reporting of performance stats, however.
+    The tcpblaster example derives from the nettest example and basically duplicates that application when the nettest PERFORMANCE option is selected. tcpblaster has a little better reporting of performance stats, however.

-    This configuration derives directly from the netnsh configuration and most of the notes there should applie equally here.
+    This configuration derives directly from the netnsh configuration and most of the notes there should apply equally here.

+    General usage instructions:

+    1. On the host:
+       a. cd to apps/examples/tcpblaster
+       b.
+Run the host tcpserver[.exe] program that was built in that directory
+    2. On the target:
+       a.
+Run the tcpclient built in application.
+    3. When you get tire of watch the numbers scroll by, just kill the tcpserver on the host.